 A muslin square

-3 sterilized glass bottles/containers (We reused some glass lemonade bottles)
+3 sterilised glass bottles/containers (We recycled some glass lemonade bottles)

-To sterilize containers you can either wash them in hot soapy water, rinse them & then place them on a clean baking sheet in an oven (140C or 120C for fan ovens) until completely dry, or sterilize them in a dishwasher.
+To sterilise containers you can either wash them in hot soapy water, rinse them & then place them on a clean baking sheet in an oven (140C or 120C for fan ovens) until completely dry, or sterilise them in a dishwasher.

 Start by adding 1 litre of cold water to a large pan & bring to the boil.

-Once the water has boiled turn off the heat & add the elderflowers & lemon zest to the water.
-Remove pan from the oven & place the lid on top.
+Once the water has boiled turn off the heat & add the elderflowers, lemon zest & place the lid on top.
 Leave the contents of the pan to infuse overnight.

 When you remove the lid from the pan the next day you'll notice the colour of the mixture has changed to a light honey colour.
-To remove the flowers from the liquid place the muslin square over the empty pan & add the mixture to the muslin using the ladel.
+You're now ready to strain the mixture.
+Place a muslin over the empty pan & using a ladle transfer the elderflowers & liquid to the new pan.

 The flowers should sit in the muslin while the liquid drains through.

 Add the sugar, lemon juice & citric acid to the pan & simmer the contents for 5-10mins.

-Once cool store your bottles in the fridge, they should keep there for up to 6 weeks... ours didn't last that long!
-If you wish to keep the cordial for longer you can freeze it (just the cordial no water) in plastic containers or ice-cube trays & use it when required.
-We froze some of our homemade cordial last year & enjoyed it over the Winter months as a reminder of Summer.
+When cool store your bottles in the fridge, they should keep for up to 6 weeks.
+If you wish to keep the cordial for longer you can freeze it (just cordial no water) in ice-cube trays & use it when required.
+We froze some of our homemade cordial last year & enjoyed it over the Winter months for a taste of Summer.

-To make a refreshing drink just dilute a splash of cordial with chilled water in a glass, & for a treat why not create your own Homemade Sparkling Elderflower by adding carbonated water instead of still.
+To make a refreshing drink just dilute with chilled water, or create your own Homemade Sparkling Elderflower by adding carbonated water instead.
 This tasty homemade recipe has been a winner with all ages & just perfect for Summer parties.

-This is a great recipe to make with children (obviously with adult supervision when using the hot liquid) & a lovely reminder of what nature has to offer us if we know where to look.
+A great recipe to make with children (obviously with adult supervision) & a lovely reminder of what nature has to offer us.